 Window washing like a pro

 Dip scrubber into the soapy water and shake so it’s not dripping.
 Apply it to the glass from left to right, starting at the top.
-Make sure you get into the corner then move in an “S” pattern, back and forth, until you have passed over the entire window.
+Make sure you get into the corner then move in a backward S-pattern (if you’re left-handed start at the top right) over-lapping, back and forth, until you have passed over the entire window.

 Switch quickly to the squeegee.
-Starting at the top left corner, wipe from one side to the other, left to right, until the entire window is clean and dry.
+Starting at the top left corner, wipe from one side to the other in the same backward S pattern, until the entire window is clean and dry.

 That’s it.
 Fast and easy—with amazing results.

-Want to lift your spirits, clear your mind and beautify your space?
-Get out there this weekend— or as soon as winter has passed—and wash the windows.
+Want to lift your spirits, clear your mind, and beautify your space?
+Get out there and wash some windows.

 Your world is about to get even more beautiful!